rkrishn7/kiwi/README.md

   - For example, imagine you are writing a chat application and only want users to receive messages they are authorized to see.
 While the chat message source may emit messages for all conversations, an intercept plugin can be used to filter out messages that the user is not authorized to see.

 - **Authentication**: Authentication plugins are invoked when a client connects to the server.
 They are called with context about the current connection and can be used to authenticate the client, potentially rejecting the connection if the client is not authorized to connect.
   - Authentication plugins allow users of Kiwi to enforce custom authentication logic, such as verifying JWT tokens or checking for specific user roles.
-Additionally, the plugin may return custom context for the connection which is passed downstream to the intercept plugin.
+Additionally, the plugin may return custom context for the connection which is passed downstream to each invocation of the intercept plugin.

 For more information on writing and using plugins, please see the [plugin documentation](./doc/PLUGINS.md).